Burning Easter Wheel In Germany- UNESCO Heritage in Lüdge

 Burning Easter Wheel or Osterrad

-Every year for as long as anyone can remember, on Grüner Donnerstag, large Oak wheels (with an open center, like a donut) brought to the Emmer River, which flows through Lüdge, chained together, and left to soak up as much water as possible.
+Every year for as long as anyone can remember, on Grüner Donnerstag, large Oak wheels (with an open center, like a donut) are brought to the Emmer River, which flows through Lüdge, then chained together and left to soak up as much water as possible.
 How big are these wheels?
 They weigh in at 280 KG (over 600 lb) and stand 170 cm (just over 5 feet) tall and 30 cm (about 1 foot) wide.

 Lüdge Osterrad Stadt

-Why send burning wheels down a hill?
+.Why send burning wheels down a hill?

 Like Folk Dancing and the Passion Play of Oberammergau, the Easter Wheel run is part of UNESCO’s Nationwide Inventory of Intangible Cultural Heritage in Germany.
-Although the church tried to block it from time time, the people of Lüdge perservered.
+Although the church tried to block it from time to time, the people of Lüdge persevered.
 The practice was stopped during the war, but in 1946, 6 brave men started the wheels turning again.
-Lüdge nicknamed itself the Osterradstadt, “Easter Wheel City”, and today, crowds gather in Lüdge to see the event as they have for well over a thousand years.
+Lüdge nicknamed itself the Osterradstadt, “Easter Wheel City,” and today, crowds gather in Lüdge to see the event as they have for well over a thousand years.

 Learn more, and find out how you can go see this spectacular here-> Osterräderlauf in Lüdge